 Asia Institute staff have a broad range of research strengths that include: Anthropology, Economics, History, Linguistics, Politics, Sociology and the Study of religion.
 Our staff provide expertise across a number of Asian and Middle Eastern countries.

 Research grants and linkages are supported by national and international agencies, including those from Asia, Australia, and North America.
-The Institute has established the National Centre of Excellence for Islamic Studies (NCEIS) and the Centre for Contemporary Chinese Studies to disseminate research, advance public debate and engage with the broader community.
+The Institute has established the National Centre for Contemporary Islamic Studies (NCCIS) and the Centre for Contemporary Chinese Studies to disseminate research, advance public debate and engage with the broader community.

 The study of Asia at the Asia Institute and The University of Melbourne is multidisciplinary.
 Students from a range of faculties including Arts, Law, Education, Engineering, Science, Music, Medicine, Architecture and Economics undertake Asian language or studies programs and greatly improve their academic and career options.